 10. Porsche Sport Driving School

-If you’re a fan of Porsche cars, and want the opportunity to live out your automotive fantasy during your stay, spend a day at Porsche Sport Driving School near Trussville, Alabama.
+If you’re a fan of Porsche cars like me, and want the opportunity to live out your automotive fantasy during your stay, I suggest spending a day at Porsche Sport Driving School near Trussville, Alabama.

 Whether you wish to pilot a Boxster, the classic 911 turbo, or a Porsche Carrera S, you can do it all here.